BROADSoftware/jdchtable/README.md

             - MARTIN
             - PAUL
             - VALENTIN

-* `zookeeper:` Must be filled with the zookeeper's quorum of your target cluster.

-   Note this parameter may be missing.
-In such case, you will need to provide the `--zookeeper` parameter on the command line.

-* `znodeParent:` Must match the value of the property `zookeeper.znode.parent` in `hbase-site.xml`.
-Should be `/hbase` in most case, `/hbase-unsecure` on some HDP cluster.

-   This parameter may also be missing.
-In such case, it will default to `/hbase`.
-You may also provide this value as a command line option.

 * `namespaces:` This tag introduce a list of namespaces, each one with a `name:` attribute and hosting one or several tables, under the `tables:` attribute